valeriansaliou/vigil/README.md

 * `label` (type: _string_, allowed: any string, no default) — Name of the probed service node (visible on the status page)
 * `mode` (type: _string_, allowed: `poll`, `push`, no default) — Probe mode for this node (ie. `poll` is direct HTTP or TCP poll to the URLs set in `replicas`, while `push` is for Vigil Reporter nodes)
 * `replicas` (type: _array[string]_, allowed: TCP or HTTP URLs, default: empty) — Node replica URLs to be probed (only used if `mode` is `poll`)
+* `rabbitmq_queue` (type: _string_, allowed: RabbitMQ queue names, no default) — RabbitMQ queue associated to node, which to check against for pending payloads via RabbitMQ API (this helps monitor unacked payloads accumulating in the queue)

 ### Run Vigil